Percolation critical probabilities of matching lattice-pairs: Strict inequalities for percolation probabilities

-Turning to the contents of the current article, after the introductory Section \ref{sec:not}, we explain the application of Theorem \ref{maintheorem} to transitive and quasi-transitive graphs in Section \ref{sec:examples}.
-Two methods are given there, the \lq metric method' and the \lq combinatorial method'.
-Each can be used to study transitive graphs.
-When working with quasi-transitive graphs, they lead to different sufficient (but not necessary) conditions for the required strict inequality.
+Turning to the contents of the current article, after the introductory Section \ref{sec:not}, we explain the relevance of Theorem \ref{maintheorem} to transitive and quasi-transitive graphs in Section \ref{sec:examples}.
 The proofs begin with some preliminary observations in Section \ref{sec:5}, and the main theorem is proved in Section \ref{sec:6}.
-The claims of Section \ref{sec:examples} for quasi-transitive graphs are proved (\resp) by the metric method in Section \ref{sec:emb2} and by the combinatorial method in Section \ref{sec:pim}.
+The claim of Section \ref{sec:examples} for quasi-transitive graphs is proved in Section \ref{sec:emb2}.